ROOT™ Periodontal & Implant Centers

 Oral Pathology & Biopsy Dallas Fort Worth

 The mouth is a vital organ that serves many important functions.
 It is also susceptible to a range of dental and medical issues.
 One of the most important reasons to schedule regular exams with your periodontist is that in doing so, they have frequent opportunities to perform an oral examination.
-One of the most important reasons to schedule regular oral examinations is doing so allows for your periodontist to monitor any signs of oral health issues, such as oral cancer.
-One of the most common signs that oral cancer is present is noticeable changes of the mucosa, which should appear pink and be smooth.
-If this change is present, your periodontist will take a biopsy of the area that is affected, which will then be sent to a laboratory to determine the cause of the change.
+One of the most important reasons to schedule regular oral examinations is that it allows your periodontist to monitor any signs of oral health issues, such as oral cancer.
+One of the most common signs that oral cancer is present is noticeable changes in the mucosa, which should appear pink and be smooth.
+If this change is present, your periodontist will take a biopsy of the area that is affected area, which will then be sent to a laboratory to determine the cause of the change.
 Once a diagnosis has been reached, your periodontist will discuss treatment options.

 New Patient Forms